garygr2002/Rebalance/README.md

 ## How Does Rebalancing Work?

 This is a stub for the How Does Rebalancing Work section.
 Here I will discuss levels of investment category, from least specific (lower), to most specific (higher).
 I will also discuss how the software treats individual holdings the same as investment categories when reallocating value.

+## What Do I Do with Debts?

+Fill in here a description of how the software handles negative ticker and account balances.

 ## Credits